Beginner Tips for Creating Effective PowerPoint Presentations

 When I was a management consultant I lived in Microsoft Excel and PowerPoint, toggling between the two programs every day.
 I loved that PowerPoint’s flexibility allowed me to illuminate and transform data into a story—a story of financials, an industry’s growth trajectory, or recommendations for restructuring a business process.
 However, especially as I was just starting out, this flexibility often proved to be a double-edged sword.
 It was frustrating how tedious slide design could be, and how long it took to aesthetically perfect a slide.
 I often found myself making a decision between spending copious amounts of time on PowerPoint slides, or creating a basic, minimalist deck that risked sacrificing the effectiveness of the data and the message.
 It wasn’t until I mastered PowerPoint tips, that I no longer experienced this dilemma.

 This article showcases a selection of advanced PowerPoint presentation tips and tricks, which will enable you to become quicker at using the tool.
 It will hopefully also prevent you from sacrificing effective messaging in an effort to save time.
 While many PowerPoint articles provide qualitative advice around effectively delivering a message, this piece focuses on the technical components of PowerPoint and presentation design.
-It utilizes functionalities and commands in Microsoft Office PowerPoint 2016 for PC.
+It utilizes functionalities and commands in Microsoft Office PowerPoint 2016 and 365 for PC.
 Let’s get started.

 Customizing the Quick Access Toolbar